googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 When thinking about adding hinting to any Variable font, it is a good idea to ask a few questions before beginning.
 How does hinting work in modern environments?
 What value can hinting add?
 Is hinting suitable for my font?
 The first two questions are answered in the longer VTT Variable font Hinting document, referenced above, which gives an overview of the current rendering technologies and the main benefits of modern hinting, with a focus on Variable Font Hinting.
 The third question can be answered by a series of tests and proofing in VTT.

 **Is hinting suitable for my font?**
 Once you know more about what hinting is capable of, you can then ask a few questions about the font itself.
 Is the font intended for reading on-screen at smaller sizes or is it primarily a Display font, intended for use at larger sizes?
 If the latter, is hinting really needed?
 What benefits can I expect by adding hinting?
 How complex are the outline shapes?
 Many complex scripts fonts can benefit from hinting particularly at smaller sizes.
 However, for some scripts, such as Chinese, Japanese and Korean for example, the complexity of the outlines makes it impossible to apply hints that will benefit smaller sizes.
-Once there are enought pixels at larger sizes, hinting can help to sharpen common horizontal strokes and reduce blur.
-Every font should be evaluated to begin with to determine the most appropriate hinting stragety.
+Once there are enough pixels at larger sizes, hinting can help to sharpen common horizontal strokes and reduce blur.
+Every font should be evaluated to begin with to determine the most appropriate hinting strategy.

 We will look at these questions as we progress through this document, and will also look at the different approaches to hinting individual glyphs, and some of the limitations of Hinting for Variable fonts.

-## VTT Autohinting for complex script Variable Fonts**
+## VTT Autohinting for complex script Variable Fonts

 Before beginning any new Hinting project, it is also important to understand the options and requirements for running the VTT Autohinter for complex script Variable fonts.
 The Visual TrueType tool has the following options for Autohinting.